UKCloud/documentation/articles/portal/ptl-how-change-email-address.md

 If you need to change the email address you use to log in to the UKCloud Portal, you'll need to raise a Service Request to ensure that the correct permissions are associated with the new email address and single sign-on continues to work correctly.

-However, if you only need to change the email address that's used to reset your password if you forget it, you can do that in the portal.
+However, if you only need to change the email address that's used to reset your password if you forget it, you can do that in the Portal.

 ## Changing your login email address